Polynomial Identity Testing via Evaluation of Rational Functions: Membership Test

-Recall from the overview that we can think of the variables as vertices, and multilinear monomials simplices made from those vertices.
-A multilinear polynomial is a weighted collection of such simplices with weights from \(\FF\).
-In this view, \cref{thm.ideal.membership} translates to the following characterization: a weighted collection of simplices corresponds to a polynomial in the vanishing ideal of \(\RFEparam{0}{1}\) if and only if there are no simplices of zero, one, or all vertices, and the remaining weights satisfy a certain system of linear equations.
-Crucially, for each equation in the system, there is a vertex such that the equation reads only weights of the simplices \emph{that contain that vertex}.
+The case of an addition gate in the above proof has a clean geometric interpretation along the lines of the alternating algebra representation that we discussed in \expref{Section}{s.intro} for polynomials that are multilinear (which polynomials computed by read-once formulas are).
+Recall that we can think of the variables as vertices, and multilinear monomials as simplices made from those vertices.\footnote{In this setting the orientation of the simplices does not matter.} A multilinear polynomial is a weighted collection of such simplices with weights from \(\FF\).
+In this view, \expref{Theorem}{thm.ideal.membership} translates to the following characterization: a weighted collection of simplices corresponds to a polynomial in the vanishing ideal of \(\RFEparam{0}{1}\) iff there are no simplices of zero, one, or all vertices (\expref{condition}{thm.ideal.membership.cond1}), and the remaining weights satisfy a certain system of linear equations (\expref{condition}{thm.ideal.membership.cond2}).
+Crucially, for each equation in the system, there is a vertex such that the equation only involves weights of the simplices \emph{that contain that vertex}, namely the vertex corresponding to the variable $x_i$ where $L = \{i\}$.
 Meanwhile, the sum of two variable-disjoint polynomials corresponds to taking the vertex-disjoint union of two weighted collections of simplices.
-It follows directly that if either term in the sum violates a requirement besides the ``no simplex of zero vertices'' requirement, then the sum violates the same requirement.
+It follows directly that if either of the two polynomials violates a requirement besides the ``no simplex of zero vertices'' requirement, then their sum violates the same requirement.
+The ``no simplex of zero vertices'' requirement holds automatically when considering the variable parts, and maps to the special handling of the constant term in the formal proof.

 \paragraph{Zero-substitutions and partial derivatives.} As mentioned in the overview, several prior papers demonstrated the utility of partial derivatives and zero substitutions in the context of derandomizing PIT using the SV generator, especially for syntactically multilinear models.
 By judiciously choosing variables for those operations, these papers managed to simplify $p$ and reduce PIT for $p$ to PIT for simpler instances, resulting in an efficient recursive algorithm.
-Such recursive arguments can be naturally reformulated to use \cref{thm.ideal.membership}, according to the following prototype.
+Such recursive arguments can be wrapped into a general framework, similar to the one presented in \cite{MediniShpilka2021} for generic $l$-independent generators.
+Whereas the power of the framework in the generic setting remains open, thanks to \expref{Theorem}{thm.ideal.membership}, we can prove that our framework captures the full power of the specific $l$-independent generator $\SVl$.
+More generally, we exhibit a natural reformulation within the framework of any argument that $\RFE$ hits a certain class of multilinear polynomials, such as those computable with some bounded complexity in some syntactic model.